teararoa2022/teararoa2022.github.io/wedding-en.md

 ---

-After living together through many adventures, we would like to celebrate with you the start of the most important one: our wedding!
+After living together through many adventures, we would like to celebrate with you the start of our most important one: our wedding!

-Please confirm your attendance [here](#conferma)
+Please confirm your attendance [here](#conferma).

 ## Organization

 - When?
-Saturday, August 24, 2024, at 4:30 PM.
+Saturday August 24th, 2024, at 4:30 PM.
 - Where?
 Agriturismo Cascina Fiamberta, Via Alzaia Pavese 31, 27012 Certosa di Pavia, Italy.
     - By car: ample parking is available in the courtyard of the agritourism.
     - By public transport: do not hesitate to contact us if you need a carpool.